Action Committee on Court Operations in Response to COVID-19 - main content

 Considerations regarding vaccine effectiveness

-Considerations regarding Court Facilities
+Considerations Regarding Court Facilities

 Court facilities are both workspaces and public spaces that play an important role within Canadian society.
 In addition to being workplaces for judges and court personnel, court facilities house offices for many other professionals including lawyers, police, social and youth services workers, corrections workers, and journalists.
 Parties, witnesses and jury members are compelled to attend.
 Many people also come to the courts to seek information or to support friends and family involved in a legal process.